francheska-vicente/stadvdb-mco2/README.md

 # MCO2: Transaction Management
 This project is a website that simulates transaction management in distributed database systems that support concurrent multi-user access, which is used as a major course output for a database systems class.

-The deployed web application can be access through http://mco2-imdb-movies.herokuapp.com/.

 ## Project Files
 ### Models
 Execution of functions were done asynchronously with promises.